dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 ### [GitHub](https://github.com/)
 GitHub is a source code management/collaboration tool, but it is also used for authentication purposes.
 It is free and well renowed in the software development industry.
+This guide is hosted on GitHub!

 Sign up using the link in the header and the click Sign up at the top right of their page.